-- 103.13.1 An official time shall be achieved in a USMS-sanctioned competition or a USMS-recognized event in accordance with all applicable rules.
-It may be achieved in: - A A timed heat. - B An initial distance within a longer event or relay, provided the swimmer: - (1) Notifies the meet referee in writing of the intent to
+103.18.1 An official time shall be achieved in a USMS-sanctioned competition or a USMS-recognized event in accordance with all applicable rules (articles 202.1.1F[1] and 202.2.1E).
+It may be achieved in:

+A A timed heat.

-- record an initial split time prior to the conclusion of the meet. - (2) Makes the written request prior to the swim for relay leadoff splits and for initial backstroke distances in individual backstroke events, - (3) Completes the initial distance with a legal finish and - (4) Completes the event without being disqualified. - A relay leadoff leg provided the swimmers complete the event without being disqualified. - D The swimmer's relay leadoff split shall not count if the second swimmer starts in the water. - 103.13.2 Official Time-An official time for an event or stroke can be achieved only in that event or stroke, or in an initial distance of such event or stroke (e.g., backstroke time must be achieved in a backstroke event or a butterfly time can be achieved in an individual medley event).
-Regardless of the stroke(s) used, times achieved in freestyle events can be recorded only as freestyle times. - 103.13.3 The official time to establish records and Top 10 times can be achieved only in accordance with the following timing methods:
+- B An initial distance within a longer event or relay, provided the swimmer: - (1) Notifies the meet referee in writing of the intent to record an initial split time prior to the conclusion of the meet, - (2) Makes the written request prior to the swim for relay leadoff splits and for initial backstroke distances in individual backstroke events, - (3) Completes the initial distance with a legal finish and - (4) Completes the event without being disqualified. - C A relay leadoff leg, provided the swimmers complete the event without being disqualified. - D When automatic timing is used, the swimmer's relay leadoff split shall not count if the second swimmer starts in the water

+- 103.18.2 Official Time-An official time for an event or stroke can be achieved only in that event or stroke, or in an initial distance of such event or stroke (e.g., backstroke time must be achieved in a backstroke event or a butterfly time can be achieved in an individual medley event).
+Regardless of the stroke(s) used, times achieved in freestyle events can be recorded only as freestyle times. - 103.18.3 Timing Resolution (Timing Accuracy)-All timing systems, including stopwatches, shall have a resolution of .01 second.
+Times from all systems shall be recorded to hundredths of a second.
+The digits representing thousandths shall be dropped with no rounding. - 103.18.4 The official time to establish records and Top 10 times can be achieved only in accordance with the following timing methods:

-Timing method Official time level Automatic timing World records, USMS national records and USMS Top 10 times Initial splits for all purposes Relay lead-off times for all purposes Three watches or semi-automatic with three buttons World records, USMS national records and USMS Top 10 times Initial splits and relay leadoff times for world records only Two watches or semi-automatic with two buttons • USMS Top 10 times
+Timing method Official time level Automatic timing World records, USMS national records and USMS Top 10 times Initial splits for all purposes Relay leadoff times for all purposes Semiautomatic with three buttons or three watches World records, USMS national records and USMS Top 10 times Initial splits and relay leadoff times for world records and USMS Top 10 times Semiautomatic with two buttons or two watches USMS Top 10 times Initial splits and relay leadoff times for USMS Top 10 times

-- 103.13.4 Only those results from events conducted in pools in conformance with 107.2.1 shall be acceptable for record applications or Top 10 submissions. - 103.13.5 Except when the primary system consists of watches, backup timing shall be provided for all competitors.
+- 103.18.5 Only those results from events conducted in pools officially certified for length in conformance with article 107.2.1 shall be acceptable for record applications or Top 10 submissions. - 103.18.6 Except when the primary system consists of watches, backup timing shall be provided for all competitors.
 No swimmer shall be required to reswim a race due to equipment failure that results in unrecorded or inaccurate time or place.
-It is the meet director's responsibility to provide the proper timing systems so that swimmers can expect to achieve official times that will satisfy the requirements of 103.13.3.
+It is the meet director's responsibility to provide the proper timing systems so that swimmers can expect to achieve official times that will satisfy the requirements of article 103.18.4. - 103.18.7 A backup time adjusted for system timing errors in accordance with the methods described in articles

-- 103.13.6 A backup time adjusted for system timing errors in accordance with the methods described in articles 103.12.4C-F may be used as an official time equal to the level of the timing system to which it has been adjusted. - 103.13.7 Secondary and tertiary times shall be recorded but shall not be used except to corroborate or correct missing or inaccurate primary/secondary results.
+103.17.3C-F may be used as an official time equal to the level of the timing system to which it has been adjusted.

+103.18.8 Secondary and tertiary times shall be recorded but shall not be used except to corroborate or correct missing or inaccurate primary/secondary results.